16 Essential Tips To Organise An Amazing Hackathon

 - Enjoy It — Trust me, people know if you’re stressing out on the day.
 We understand you want the perfect event but not everything is within your control.
 Participants love mixing up with the staff and the whole event is much more enjoyable when the organisers cut loose a little.
 At the end of the day, you made the whole thing possible and should be proud of what you’ve achieved.

 That’s it for our list, have any more you’d like to add?
-Comment below and let us know!
-Excited to join an upcoming hackathon near you?
-Check out Hack Events to see what’s on.
+Write in & let us know!